rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 Now our code is much simpler, but, now there is much more functionality provided.

 ### Creation UI
+In the sections below, note how the UI displays the keys from the labels property in the DocumentListView automatically.

 #### Floating Action Button
 The DocumentListScaffold creates a DocumentListView, along with a FloatingActionButton for creating documents:
 ![empty list](../assets/empty-list.png)